 In addition to passing the PSI examination and submitting a completed contractor application packet, sent with the required fee, general contractors must also register their business with the Utah Department of Commerce’s Division of Corporations and Commercial Code.
-They are also required to provide proof of applicable workers’ compensation and liability insurance.
+They are also required to provide proof of applicable workers’ compensation, liability insurance, and surety bonds.

 Utah Contractor License Requirements

 Utah’s State Legislature defines a “general building contractor” under Utah Code (84-55-102) as a person who is “qualified by education, training, experience, and knowledge to perform or superintend the construction of structures for the support, shelter, and enclosure of persons, animals, chattels, or movable property of any kind…”

 The definition goes on to specify that general contractors also handle “any of the components of that construction except plumbing, electrical work, mechanical work, work related to the operating integrity of an elevator, and manufactured housing installation, for which the general building contractor shall employ the services of a contractor licensed in the particular specialty…”

 The exception here is when a general building contractor is “engaged in the construction of single-family and multifamily residences up to four units [at which point they] may perform the mechanical work and hire a licensed plumber or electrician as an employee.”